ugr-sail/sinergym/docs/source/pages/environments.rst

 Maximum episode data stored in Sinergym output
 ==============================================

 *Sinergym* stores all experiment outputs in a folder, which is organized into sub-folders for each episode (see section :ref:`Output format` for further details).
+The ``env_name`` parameter is utilized to generate the **working directory name**, facilitating differentiation between multiple experiments within the same environment.

 The parameter ``max_ep_data_store_num`` controls the number of episodes' output data that will be retained.
 Specifically, the experiment will store the output of the last ``n`` episodes, where ``n`` is defined by this parameter.

 If *Sinergym*'s CSV storage feature is enabled (refer to section :ref:`CSVLogger`), a ``progress.csv`` file will be generated.
 This file contains summary data for each episode.